The best CPU for gaming in 2023

 Why you should choose Intel over AMD

-Currently, Intel’s 13th-generation CPUs are cheaper, with all of their associated motherboards also coming in DDR4 flavors, as well as just being plain cheaper.
+However, it’s still cheaper to grab Intel’s 13th-generation CPUs, with all of their associated motherboards also coming in DDR4 flavors.
 Meanwhile, AMD’s AM5 platform has yet to mature fully, and as a result, it is much more expensive than Intel’s LGA 1700.

 - Incredible value for money